 Having capacity and capability of holding love to one person at a time.

-A monoamorous person may choose a monogamous dynamic, or a multigamous dynamic with a polyamorous person.
+A monoamorous person may choose a monogamous dynamic, or a multigamous dynamic with a polyamorous person where they choose to not date anyone else.

 In it’s healthy form, it is a conscious choice to maintain exclusive sexual and romantic relations with one other person.
 People who identify as monoamorous find this dynamic best suited to their needs.